About Hip Dysplasia

 Hip dysplasia is a condition where the hip joint socket (acetabulum) is too shallow.
 Hip dysplasia causes abnormal loading of the cartilage and labrum (soft tissue socket) and can lead to early arthritis.
 Some mild dysplasia problems may be treated arthroscopically, while others are more suitable for open procedure surgery (periacetabular osteotomy).

 What is DDH?

-The greatest incidence of DDH occurs in first-born females with a history of a close relative with the condition.
+The greatest incidence of DDH happens in first-born females with a history of a close relative with the condition.

 What causes DDH?

 Hip dysplasia is considered a "multifactorial trait."
 Multifactorial inheritance means that many factors are involved in causing a birth defect.
 The factors are usually both genetic and environmental.

 Often, one gender (either male or female) is affected more often than the other in multifactorial traits.
 There appears to be a different "threshold of expression," which means that one gender is more likely to show the problem than the other gender.
 For example, hip dysplasia is more common in females than males.

 One of the environmental influences thought to contribute to hip dysplasia is the baby's response to the mother's hormones during pregnancy.
 A tight uterus that prevents fetal movement or a breech delivery may also cause hip dysplasia.
 The left hip is involved more often than the right due to intrauterine positioning.

 First-born babies are at higher risk since the uterus is small and there is limited room for the baby to move, therefore affecting the development of the hip.
 Other risk factors may include the following:

 Family history of developmental dysplasia of the hip, or very flexible ligaments